-There are some restrictions though.
-Anyone aged 17 or under will generally first appear in the Youth Court.
-There are strict rules that prevent the publication of the name, address, school or any other matter likely to identify a person under 18 who is a victim, witness or defendant in a youth court.
+There are of course some restrictions.
+Anyone aged 17 or under will generally first appear in the Youth Court and there are strict rules that prevent the publication of the name, address, school or any other matter likely to identify a person under 18 who is a victim, witness or defendant in Youth Court.
 This restriction can be lifted in certain circumstances, usually only for very serious offences; we can advise you and oppose any such application on your behalf if appropriate.
-If a youth appears in an adult court the prosecutor will apply for an order to prevent the naming of a youth.
+If a youth appears in an adult court, the prosecutor will apply for an order to prevent the naming of a youth.
 In civil proceedings, such as for an anti-social behaviour injunction, reporting restrictions do not apply.

-Victims of sexual and a limited number of other offences have lifetime anonymity.
+Victims of sexual and a limited number of other offences are granted lifetime anonymity.

-Reports of certain hearings at court may only include the name of the defendant and the offences he faces.
+Reports of certain hearings at court may only include the name of the defendant and the offences they face.
 This includes allocation and sending hearings in the Magistrates’ Court, preparatory and pre-trial hearings in the Crown Court.
 Once a trial is underway, you can expect to see reports of the entire proceedings, unless a Judge orders otherwise.

 Discretionary reporting restrictions

-For proceedings that are not in the youth court, there is a discretion to impose reporting restrictions in respect of a victim, witness or defendant under the age of 18.
+For proceedings that are not in Youth Court, there is a discretion to impose reporting restrictions in respect of a victim, witness or defendant under the age of 18.
 The court would need to be satisfied that the welfare of the child outweighed the strong public interest in open justice.
 There is a similar discretion for adult witnesses if their evidence would suffer if they were named as a witness.

 Will the press be in Court?